danodus/graphite/README.md

 - Press 2 to select the teapot model;
 - Press W/A/S/D and arrows to move the camera;
 - Press SPACE to start/stop the rotation of the model;
-- Press TAB to enable/disable the wireframe mode.
+- Press TAB to enable/disable the wireframe mode;
+- Press T to enable/disable texture mapping;
+- Press L to enable/disable lighting.